 An accounts receivable factoring line provides the benefits of a sales ledger financing line.
 However, it has simpler qualification criteria and can be deployed comparatively quickly.
 You can use this alternative if the company cannot obtain any of the previously discussed options.

 Factoring lines have few covenants but come with tighter controls.
 Companies with cash flow problems can use them as a stepping stone for other options.
-Read “What is accounts receivable factoring?” to learn more.
+Read “What is Accounts Receivable Factoring?” to learn more.

 Looking for middle-market financing?